Jimmy Garoppolo Praises Patriots’ Ability To Groom Young Quarterbacks

 Garoppolo, who’s now in his fourth season in New England, acknowledged the team’s ability to groom young quarterbacks.

 “I’ve never been anywhere else, so I don’t know any different (but) they do a great job of teaching us the game here, offensively.
-They teach us the defenses. … Obviously something is working,” Garoppolo said.
+They teach us the defenses. … Obviously, something is working,” Garoppolo said.

 Thumbnail photo via Bob DeChiara/USA TODAY Sports Images